STRAST-UPM/Hunter/docu/hunter_data_description.md

         address_family INTEGER "NOT NULL"
         description VARCHAR "NOT NULL"
         is_oneoff BOOLEAN "NOT NULL"
         is_public BOOLEAN "NOT NULL"
-        max_hops INTEGER "NOT NULL"
-        packets INTEGER "NOT NULL"
         resolve_on_probe BOOLEAN "NOT NULL"
         target VARCHAR "NOT NULL"
         target_ip VARCHAR "NOT NULL"
+        target_asn INTEGER "NOT NULL"
         type VARCHAR "NOT NULL"
         track_id INTEGER FK "NOT NULL"
     }